AlexeyGamovWVS/wvs-webpack-tmp/readme.md

 ### src's & dist's:
 * All src files located in app/
+* All pages files located in app/pages in Pug format
-* Main SCSS src files located in app/front/scss/pages/(page-name).scss
+* Main SCSS src files located in app/front-scss/pages/(page-name).scss
-* Main SCRIPT src files located in app/front/js/pages/(page-name).js
+* Main SCRIPT src files located in app/front-js/pages/(page-name).js
 * All compressed styles located in dist/styles/(page-name).css
 * All compressed scripts located in dist/scripts/(page-name).js
 * All src images placed in app/images/ folder
-* All compressed images placed in dist/resources/ folder
+* All compressed images placed in dist/resources/(folder)
-* Components folder is opened for place there often used html part and sections
+* Components folder is opened for place there often used html part and sections with Pug

 ## Issues
 No Issues at that time.